mongodb/terraform-provider-mongodbatlas/website/docs/r/stream_connection.html.markdown

 ## Import

-You can import stream connection resource using the instance name, project ID, and connection name.
+You can import a stream connection resource using the instance name, project ID, and connection name.
 The format must be `INSTANCE_NAME-PROJECT_ID-CONNECTION_NAME`.
 For example:

 ```
 $ terraform import mongodbatlas_stream_connection.test "DefaultInstance-12251446ae5f3f6ec7968b13-NewConnection"